DUI Laws for each State

 After a person has been arrested for drunk driving, he or she will be given an arraignment date.
 The purpose of the arraignment is to be advised of the charges against you and to allow you to enter a plea of Guilty or Not Guilty.
-Before arraignment, the defendant already should have consulted with a criminal lawyer to discuss the case, possible choices, and to obtain and idea of what sentencing could be, if he or she loses the case.
+Before arraignment, the defendant already should have consulted with a criminal lawyer to discuss the case, and possible choices, and to obtain and idea of what sentencing could be if he or she loses the case.
 Plus, in some jurisdictions, critical defense motions should be filed on or prior to the date of arraignment.
-These motions, if filed, may be the key to winning the case.
-One important motion that is typically filed is a comprehensive “discovery” motion, in which your attorney forces the state to turn over all evidence and witness’ names that will be used against you at trial.
+These motions, if filed, maybe the key to winning the case.
+One important motion that is typically filed is a comprehensive “discovery” motion, in which your attorney forces the state to turn over all evidence and witnesses’ names that will be used against you at trial.

 The next step after arraignment is the “discovery” phase of your case.
 During discovery, the attorney works to acquire all evidence in the case the state plans to use in the DUI-DWI case.
 Discovery evidence typically includes police reports, video (if there is a video), a list of witnesses, and any other physical evidence.
 Once a timely and targeted discovery motion is filed by your legal counsel, the state cannot divert from the list of what was disclosed.

 A pre-trial Motions Hearing may be the next stage.
 After your attorney has received and reviewed the state’s evidence, the criminal defense attorney prepares and files all necessary motions.
 Motions can be different for each case and are based on the specific facts of your case and the evidence and witness list presented by the state.
 The DUI-DWI case is then placed on a Motions Hearing calendar where your criminal defense lawyer will argue the legal issues that are contained within the filed Motions.